CW (Content Warning): Rape, Abuse, Violence, and Pedophilia are all featured in Promising Young Woman and discussed here. Viewer discretion advised.

 The first thing we hear in Promising Young Woman is the lyric, “I was busy thinking about boys”.
 A boppy pop song, candy flavoured.
 We then open on a rather gross shot of sweaty drunk men dancing in a nightclub, thrusting the air, and spilling their drinks onto an already sticky ground.
 We see a group of young men at the bar, drinking and bitching about some woman at work.
 It’s not their fault that customers want to meet at an all-male golf club.
 She should try working harder.
 “You know,” says one of the men, “they put themselves in danger, girls like that”, he points to a visibly drunk blonde slouched on a nearby bench.
 She is dressed in business attire, like them, with a briefcase and suit jacket beside.
 The men stare and joke about the friends who left her “lying around for anyone to pick up”.
 It’s like this woman is a surrogate for the work bitch they were just discussing, but prone and drunk.
 The men describe rape like it’s a fetish, like it’s bound to happen to this unfortunate Barbie.
 One man finally moves to ‘check on her’, just to make sure she is ok and has a ride home.
 He has to help her down the stairs to get to his cab.
 The Taxi driver sees what is happening and does nothing.
 Upstairs, the man offers her a drink and kisses her, but she doesn’t kiss back.
 She gives him every opportunity to do the right thing, shaking her head and asking to go home.
 As he climbs on top of her, she quietly asks, “what are you doing?”, but he shushes her.
 The camera then moves to the ceiling, right above the girl, as she smiles, looks directly at the camera, and asks in a steady and loud voice, “Hey.
 I said, what are you doing?”
 She is not just talking to the rapist.

 Promising Young Woman is a deeply troubling but necessary film.
 Emerald Fennell’s project is technically a revenge thriller, but it is also deeply critical of that genre’s typically exploitative gaze.
-Its most apparent criticism is of male gaze in general, like Western culture, legal system, and cinema.
-The film was named after a recent rape trial, where the accused (I don’t care to name him) was only given 6 months (released after 3) for brutally raping a woman and was called a ‘promising young man’ by the judge.
+Its most apparent criticism is of male gaze, like the kind found throughout Western culture, the legal system, and cinema.
+The film was named after a 2015 rape trial, where the accused (I don’t care to name him) was only given 6 months (released after 3) for brutally raping a woman and was called a ‘promising young man’ by the judge.
 The trial led to fierce international outcry, where many asked what it would take for a woman to be considered promising instead of promiscuous.
 The film’s title is a clear reference to this trial and question, although it notably changes the wording to focus on the woman instead of her abuser.
 It also places this reference in a rather specific light, as we first see the film’s title in bright pink letters, dripping with blood spots.
 The colour pink is everywhere in the film, as pink is most often associated with femininity and adolescence.
 But like the rest of the film, our associations with this colour are completely warped.
 The font looks like something out of a horror film, and the blood adds to this.
 You can tell just by the title’s appearance what kind of film this will be, and what kind of criticism it holds.
 Much like its protagonist, the film uses icons of femininity, like the colour pink, to confront the ongoing abuse and fetishism associated with female suppression.
 In other words, both the film and its subject know what men and the audience expect of them, and so they follow along and then twist that exploitative language, switching from male gaze to female in a startling way.

 A short warning, I will be discussing the end of the film at length, so plenty of spoilers ahead.